MostTornBrain/FSC-tools/README.md

 ## Usage
 `FSC_create_symbol_catalog.py [-h] -s SOURCE_DIRS [SOURCE_DIRS ...] -o OUTPUT_FILE`

+The SOURCE_DIRS argmuent supports `*` wildcarding in the pathname provided.

 The script will process all the PNGs files in the supplied SOURCE_DIRS and will create a CC3+ symbol catalog file that references them.
 Each symbol will be named after the PNG file, minus the .PNG suffixx.
 It will do automatic detection of "groups" of symbols based on filenames pattern matching.
+The PNGs are not modified and are left in the source directories.
+The symbol catalog will contain absolute pathnames each symbol.

 Any files that share a common prefix followed by unique numbers will be considered a group and will be marked as such in the catalog and will also be marked for random selection within the group.
 If there are pairs of files that